Organic And Paid Reach On Facebook

 What is the Connection?

 What has been one of your most successful organic posts?
-Comment below and let us know!
+Comment and let us know!
 Happy hunting.